-- When Billy arrived, Samo asked him to sit at a desk.
-Samo gave him a book from Australia to read about healthy food.
-Samo went and had a smoke. - After 20 minutes, Samo asked Billy if he had any questions.
+- After 20 minutes, Samo asked Billy if he had any questions.
 Billy said "No".
 Samo then told Billy that he needed to eat more tomatoes and sweet potato and to cut down on eating lamb flaps and drinking soft drinks. - Samo thanked Billy for coming to the District centre and said goodbye.